Han Chiang High School: History

 On 29 July 1948, pursuant to the instruction of the donor of the land, Lim Lean Teng and the resolution passed by the trustees of the school land elected in the Teochew Community General Meeting, Lim Lean Teng instructed his son Lim Theng Hin (Note: Lim Lean Teng used his son Lim Theng Hin's name to register this land that he bought) to enter into an indenture with the 15 elected trusteed, that is, Heah Joo Seang, U Chu Liang, Oh Hock Teck, Chew Kok Kin, Yeon Hooi Tan, Tai Ngee Kheng, Khaw Yau Kim, Goi Kheng Chip, Lim Then Hin, Khaw Khee Phong, Khoo Tek Phang, Phung Eng Siang, Ho Ju Khoom and Chiam Kwang Nam to transfer the land at Lian Li Estate, Ayer Itam (Lot no 2341, Title Land No Ind No 18, District NED Mukim T.S.
 6) with a total land area of 31 acres and 35 poles together with an attap house numbered 1212 to the 15 trustees according to legal procedures, to take over the whole school land.

 Moreover, although the trust deed for transferring the land by Lim Theng Hin did not mention about the status for qualifications of the trustees and did not mention at all about the Teochew Association.
 Nonetheless, the records of the Teochew Association and the Han Chiang Board of Directors are obviously supporting the evidence that the Teochew Association was the one exercising power over the academic affairs and properties of the school at that time.
 It can be seen that the important members of the Board of Directors of Han Chiang School and the executive committee of the Teochew Association as the main body as before the war.

 On 15 August 2009, the Ministry of Education grant Han Chiang High School a 5-star school because of its facilities and courses given.
 Among 228 schools tested, Han Chiang was ranked 19.
 Among the 22 private schools chosen, Han Chiang ranked 8th.

 In July 2010, in conjunction with the school's 60th anniversary, SJK(C) Han Chiang's 90th anniversary and Han Chiang College's 10th anniversary, the Board of Directors launched a one-week celebration.
 The highlight was on 15 July, where a grand dinner attended by 10,000 people was held at Han Chiang High School's field and was graced by the Penang chief minister, Lim Guan Eng.

-Modern Times

-With the introduction of IGCSE Courses in the early 2010s, Han Chiang High School's popularity grew, attracting students from neighbouring states such as Kedah and Perak in particular.
-Most of the students in Han Chiang High School are of full or partial Teow Chew descent.
-Although there are not strict rules on student demographic admission.
-Han Chiang also possess a rather high mix of non-Chinese students as compared to other Chinese independent schools especially in its O-Level course.